CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger phrases like 'databricks dev setup', 'databricks local', 'databricks IDE', 'develop with databricks', 'databricks connect'.
-Also includes terms like 'local dev environment', 'test workflows', and 'fast iteration cycle' which users would naturally say.
+Includes a strong set of natural trigger terms that users would actually say: 'databricks dev setup', 'databricks local', 'databricks IDE', 'develop with databricks', 'databricks connect'.
+Also includes relevant terms like 'local dev environment', 'test workflows', and 'fast iteration cycle'.

 3 / 3